-The SFWDAT model output for July 27, 2025, illustrates the continuation of very dry conditions in WCA-1.
-WCA-2A depths have risen quickly over the last month as that basin approaches the 50th percentile in the central and south.
+The SFWDAT model output for August 10, 2025, illustrates an increase in water depth throughout WCA-1 compared to last month but is still relatively low for this time of year.
+WCA-2A depths have risen quickly over the last month as that basin approaches the 90th percentile in the central and south.
 Conditions remain relatively dry for this time of year in WCA-3A South, but depths are steadily increasing.
-Big Cypress Basin depths have also increased over the last two months, but dry conditions remain near Tamiami trail.
+Big Cypress Basin depths have also increased over the last two months, but dry conditions remain just south of Tamiami trail.
 Hydrologic connectivity has improved compared to one month ago in both Shark River and Taylor Sloughs; conditions remain drier to the west but are improving.
-Depth remain relatively low for this time of year across the Everglades Protection Area (EPA) with portions of all the major basins at or below the 10th percentile.
-See figures EV-5 through EV-6.
+Water depth remains relatively low for this time of year across the Everglades Protection Area with portions of all the major basins at or below the 10th percentile.
+Big Cypress, southern/Central WCA-2A and southern Everglades National Park are now showing areas hitting or close to the 90th percentile.
+See Figures EV-5 through EV-6.